Siddhant1802/Codenexus/README.md

 ## 📜 License

-This project is built as part of **ENGR-E516 Cloud Computing** (Spring 2025), Indiana University Bloomington.
+This project is built as part of **ENGR-E516 Engineering Cloud Computing** (Spring 2025), Indiana University Bloomington.